Curry Mango

 • To make the green seasoning, in a mortar and pestle or mini food processor, add culantro, garlic and hot pepper and pound or process to a paste.
 Set aside.

 • Heat oil in a dutch oven or heavy bottomed pot over medium low heat.
-Add curry and cook for 3 minutes.
-Add the ground hot pepper, garlic, bandhania and cook until edges are brown.
-Add 1/2 cup water, raise the heat to medium and cook, stirring, until it separates from the oil and is grainy and fragrant.
+Add curry & turmeric and cook for 3 minutes.
+Add the green seasoning: ground hot pepper, garlic, bandhania and cook until the edges are brown.
+Add 1/2 cup water, raise the heat to medium, and cook, stirring, until it separates from the oil and is grainy and fragrant.

 • Finish off with 1 tbs cumin, optional, and stir to combine.